OHIF/Viewers/docs/latest/deployment/index.md

 1. When hosting the viewer, you will also need to host a /viewer route on the server - or the browser may not be able to find the route.
 2. For each instance url (dicom object) in the returned JSON, you must prefix the ```url``` with ```dicomweb:``` in order for the cornerstone image loader to retrieve it correctly. eg. ```https://image-server/my-image.dcm``` ---> ```dicomweb:https://image-server/my-image.dcm```
 3. The JSON format above is compatible with >= v3.7.8 of the application.
-Older versions of the the viewer used a different JSON format.
+Older versions of the viewer used a different JSON format.
 As of 20/04/20 the public [https://viewer.ohif.org/] is a pre 3.0 version that does not support this format yet.
+4. The JSON format is case-sensitive.
+Please ensure you have matched casing with the naturalised Dicom format referenced in [Issue #1500](https://github.com/OHIF/Viewers/issues/1500).